varnish/Varnish-Book/varnish_book.rst

 .. container:: handout

    The subroutines ``vcl_hit`` and ``vcl_miss`` are closely related.
-   It is rare that you customize them, because odification of HTTP request headers is typically done in ``vcl_recv``.
+   It is rare that you customize them, because modification of HTTP request headers is typically done in ``vcl_recv``.
    However, if you do not wish to send a `X-Varnish` header to the backend server, you can remove it in ``vcl_miss`` or ``vcl_pass``.
    For that case, you can use ``unset bereq.http.x-varnish;``.